DevOpsBootcamp/website/source/04_scripting_troubleshooting.rst

 ------

 * Easy to read
+* Easy to maintain
-* Can use libraries to handle data
+* Quick to write

 Troubleshooting
 ===============